Lattay/MiniTemple/README.md

 # MiniTemple

 MiniTemple is a templating engine working with UTF-8 and inspired by EJS and PHP.
-It is general purpose wich means it is not only designed for web technology.
+It is not designed specificaly for web technologies.
 Altought I wrote it to generate C++ files.

-Just like PHP and EJS it print everything it meet until it enter a pair of tags.
-The default tags are <% and %> but can be easily replaced with any string of at least two characters.
+Just like PHP and EJS it print everything it meet until it enter a code block delimited by a specific pair of tags.
+The default tags are `<%` and `%>` but can be easily replaced with any string of at least two characters.

 As a simple pure python program it should be fully compatible with any interpreter for Python 3.
 Also any valid Python 3 code can be embed into the templates.